YvesBoyadjian/jSceneGraph/README.md

 # jSceneGraph
-An Open Inventor Java port based on JOGL (MeVisLab version)
+An Open Inventor Java port based on JOGL (from MeVisLab and Coin3D)